-Govt bans Bangladesh outfit that carried out 2014 blast in Burdwan
+Govt bans amaat ul mujahideen bangladesh outfit that carried out 2014 blast in burdwan

 The government has placed militant outfit Jamaat-ul-Mujahideen Bangladesh (JMB) in the list of banned organisations under the Unlawful Activities Prevention Act (UAPA).
 The group was behind the October 2014 blasts in Burdwan in West Bengal and several of its members have also been chargesheeted by the National Investigation Agency (NIA).